RickZhang0730/Go-Game-Skill-Imitation-and-Style-Recognition-Competition/README.md

   - **model_kyu_tutorial.h5**: Baseline model of Kyu dataset
   - **model_playstyle_tutorial.h5**: Baseline model of PlayStyle dataset
   - **public_submission_template**: Predictions for public testing datasets

-To generate the baseline models, you can follow tutorial notebooks.

-For submission, you can follow **Create Public Upload CSV.ipynb** notebook.